 SUMMIT DETAILS

-The inaugural E-Cigarette Summit was held at the Royal Society, London, in November 2013 and came at a critical point in history when both public health experts and regulators were negotiating the TPD (European Tobacco Products Directive) and grappling to understand a consumer driven product that was on an unprecedented growth trajectory.
+The inaugural E-Cigarette Summit was held at the Royal Society, London, in November 2013.
+It came at a critical point in history when both public health experts and regulators were negotiating the TPD (European Tobacco Products Directive) and grappling to understand a consumer-driven product on an unprecedented growth trajectory.

-Now moving into its 11th year in the UK and 8th year in Washington D.C, The E-Cigarette Summit has gained an unparalleled reputation as a neutral meeting point for scientists, regulators, industry, public health and practitioners to explore the latest research on e-cigarettes and facilitate respectful debate on what remain highly controversial issues.
-The aim will always be to ensure that disparate views can be explored in context of a common aim, which is to reduce smoking related death and disease.
+Now in its 12th year in the UK and 8th year in Washington D.C., the E-Cigarette Summit has gained an unparalleled reputation as a neutral meeting point for scientists, regulators, industry, public health, and practitioners to explore the latest research on e-cigarettes and facilitate respectful debate on what remain highly controversial issues.
+The aim will always be to ensure that disparate views can be explored in the context of a common aim, which is to reduce smoking-related death and disease.

 HYBRID ACCESS

-We will “live stream” the Summit as per the Agenda (UK Time zone).
-Individual videos of speaker presentations and the panel discussions will be added to the virtual platform within 24 hours of the live event for you to watch/re-watch later.
+We will “live stream” the Summit as per the agenda (UK Time zone).
+Individual videos of speaker presentations and panel discussions will be added to the virtual platform within 48 hours of the live event for you to watch/re-watch later.
 The app will be live for 3 months after the event.

 The app will allow you to: